Efficiency Dashboard

 This is where idle analysis begins.
 From this view, we can see the Total Idle, Infra idle, Workload idle, and Cluster Efficiency for every cluster.
 We can also see how each cluster’s total idle cost has trended over time.
 You leverage this page to start reducing waste and saving money by digging into the clusters with the highest Total Idle (or total waste).
 You can determine if this waste is being driven by inefficiencies in your workload requests (high workload idle) or if the waste is being driven by unnecessarily large nodes (high infra idle).
 Once we’ve identified clusters of interest, you can click on the workload idle or infra idle cost to drill-down and get an understanding of which workloads or resources are contributing most to your wasted spend.

 This is where you can analyze your workload idle costs.
-Workload idle is broken down by resource (CPU, RAM, etc.) for each workload (namespace, controller, etc.).
+Workload idle is broken down by resource (CPU, RAM, and GPU) for each workload (namespace, controller, etc.).
 It is important to remember that workload idle is defined as the cost of resources which are requested but not used.
 There may be cases where a given workload’s usage exceeds its request – for these cases, the workload idle costs will be $0.00.

 How can I reduce my workload idle costs?
 Kubecost is full of insights and automation to help you reduce your wasted workload idle cost!
 Specifically, the right-size container requests page can help drive significant reductions in workload idle.
 Additionally, the request sizing Kubecost Action can help you automatically resize your container requests to significantly reduce workload idle.
 Finally, we recommend reviewing our abandoned workloads page and cleaning up workloads that are no longer needed to reduce workload idle waste.